History of Western Australia: Depression, succession and the Great War (1930-1946)

-Postwar era (1946–1970s)
+Postwar era (1946–1959)

-The period from 1945 to 1955 was a transformative decade in terms of economy, society, and politics.
-While the state had long been a laggard in growth rates, the war years allowed a postwar burst of speed.
-Western Australia entered a stage of rapid industrialization and population boom.
-The chief economic development was the establishment of a major industrial complex in the City of Kwinana, south of Fremantle.
-It included oil refineries and port facilities.
+After many years lagging behind other Australian states, the period from 1945 to 1955 was a transformative decade for Western Australia as the state entered a period of rapid industrialization and population growth.

+A significant milestone in the industrialisation of the state was the establishment by of a major industrial complex in the City of Kwinana, south of Fremantle.
+It included oil refineries, port facilities and new housing developments to accommodate the workforce.